MiSTer-devel/TurboGrafx16_MiSTer/ReadMe.md

 Use SGX file extension for SuperGrafx games.

 ## CD-ROM games
-CD-ROM dumps must be placed into **TGFX16-CD** folder.
-Each CD-ROM must have its own folder.
+CD-ROM images must be in BIN/CUE format, and must be located in the **TGFX16-CD** folder.
+Each CD-ROM image must have its own folder.
+**cd_bios.rom** must be placed in the same TGFX16-CD folder as the images mentioned above. **Japanese Super CD-ROM v3.00 is recomended for maximum compatibility**.
+Additionally you can use a different bios for specific games (for example from Games Express) by placing cd_bios.rom inside the game image's folder.

 ## Save file
 Some games support saves.
 Place an empty file with size 2048 bytes and name the same as ROM file with extension .sav